ENQUIRE NOW

 Pupils learn about gardening through a weekly CCA.
 On sunny days, they till over the soil and remove weeds before planting seedlings.
 On rainy days, they learn about changing of the seasons, growing patterns of fruits and vegetables and how to use gardening tools.
 By planting and harvesting, pupils gained a deep understanding of food production and healthy eating habits.

-To help our pupils better understand gardening, Friends of Huili prepared gift bags for all pupils.
+To help our pupils better understand gardening, Friends of Hiba prepared gift bags for all pupils.
 Each one contained a packet of seeds and a planting pot in the hopes that they might be inspired to try their own hand at gardening.

-Looking for Logo designers We also launched the Huili Gardening Project, a school-wide initiative dedicated to promoting organic gardening, conservation awareness and sustainable development.
+Looking for Logo designers We also launched the Hiba Gardening Project, a school-wide initiative dedicated to promoting organic gardening, conservation awareness and sustainable development.
 In keeping with the spirit of being 'for pupils, by pupils', we are looking for pupils who can design a logo to meaningfully encapsulate this project.
 Teachers will make a final decision on which to use.
 It will represent this project on packing and other promotional materials.
-We are looking for a few enthusiastic, creative Huili designers!
+We are looking for a few enthusiastic, creative Hiba designers!

 Currently, the vegetables in our garden are thriving.
 Spinach takes 60 days to grow.
 Radishes take even longer.
 Whenever we eat, it is important to respect the hard work of the farmer and express gratitude for nature's bounty.